como-controlar-un-esp8266-con-websocket-y-json

 We continue playing with our friend the ESP8266 and ESP32.
-This time we will see how to perform actions and receive information through JSON via Websockets.
+This time we’ll see how to perform actions and receive information through JSON data over Websockets.

-In the previous entry we saw how to do the same through AJAX requests against a REST API.
-On the other hand, we have also seen the use of websockets in the ESP8266.
+In the previous post we saw how to do the same thing through AJAX requests against a REST API.
+On the other hand, we have also seen the use of websockets on the ESP8266.

-Now it’s time to modify the previous entry, replacing AJAX requests with Websockets.
-Which, as we already saw in the entry about Websockets, has its advantages and disadvantages (don’t just assume that this way is “better”, it’s “better/worse” depending on the project).
+Now it’s time to modify the previous post, replacing AJAX requests with Websockets.
+Which, as we saw in the post about Websockets, has its advantages and disadvantages (don’t assume this way is “better”, it’s “better/worse” depending on the project).

-And since at this point in the section we are already seasoned ESP8266 programmers, we will avoid more unnecessarily long introductions and get “straight to the point”.
+And since at this point in the section we are already skilled ESP8266 programmers, we avoid unnecessarily long introductions and get straight “to the point”.

-Our main program is basically the same as in previous entries.
-Only the ‘includes’ of AJAX are changed to the equivalent of Websockets.
+Our main program is basically the same as the previous posts.
+Only the AJAX ‘includes’ change to their Websocket equivalents.

 #include <ESP8266WiFi.h>